 If for any reason the student is unable to complete the course requirements, it is the student's responsibility to initiate their own withdrawal by the 1st drop date for the semester.
+However, if your average is below 60, you will receive an F in the course.
 An administrative drop by the instructor in this course will, in most cases, result in the student receiving an "F" (not an "X").
-The last day to drop a class is April 25, 2019.
-However, always discuss this with your instructor before dropping.
+The last day to drop a class is December 1 2022.
+Discuss this with your instructor before dropping.